Phone or Text | 416.272.3370

 If necessary, I can provide a formal written parliamentary opinion to help resolve differences in the interpretation of bylaws or conflicts that might exist within a bylaw.

 I am able to conduct an audit of your governance documents, and recommend changes that reflect best practices.
-Many organizations have found that they do not have authority to hold meetings virtually; I can draft appropriate enabling language to provide this option.
+Many organizations, for example, discovered that they did not have authority to hold virtual meetings during the pandemic; I can draft appropriate constitutional provisions that enable your organization to continue operations in an emergency.

 I can also assist in drafting a code of conduct for your board, officers or general membership.